bishun945/DAMATO/README.md

 > These messages mean that the first columns of head have been replaced
 > by `SampleID` for matching the \[base\] sheet.
 However, in the \[apc\]
 > sheet, several samples (masked) have been found in error SampleID
 > format.
-Check the raw excel file and try to re-submit!
+Check the raw excel file and try to re-submit\!
 The final
 > message of `Sample ID status:` presents `Error` which means there is
 > unable to do the follow-up process.